TomFrederik/lucent/docs/source/tutorials/first_steps.rst

 We will now load the InceptionV1 model (also known as GoogLeNet), but you could also use any other image-based network here.
 We will send it to the device and set it to eval mode to avoid gradient tracking and unnecessary computations and disable any potential dropouts.

 Please note that visualization can be painfully slow if you are not using a GPU.
-Colab provides (limited) access to free GPUs so check them out if you do not have a GPU yourself.
+Colab provides (limited) access to free GPUs, so check them out if you do not have a GPU yourself.

 .. code-block:: python